01-edu/public/subjects/smart-road/README.md

 =`-(_)--(_)-'
 ```

-As stated above you will be considering that all vehicles are autonomous (AVs) also known as self-driving cars.
+As stated above you will be considering that all vehicles are autonomous (AVs), also known as self-driving cars.
 You will have to implement the physics for this type of vehicles by taking into account the following rules :

 1. AVs driving on a lane with a **given route** must follow the direction of
-   that route, its not possible for the AVs to change lanes or route.
+   that route, it is not possible for the AVs to change lanes or route.

-2. An AVs must have at least 3 different velocities, therefore the **smart intersection system** can control the velocity of the vehicle.\
+2. AVs must have at least 3 different velocities, therefore the **smart intersection system** can control the velocity of the vehicle.\
    This will be the way of controlling the current velocity/time/distance (depending on the algorithm you implement) of the AVs.

-3. Each AVs must respect a safety distance from other AVs.\
+3. Each AV must respect a safety distance from other AVs.\
    If it is driving with a high velocity and encounters another vehicle, it must detect that vehicle and keep a safe distance from it.
 It should not collide!
    You are free to decide what is the safety distance but it must a strictly positive value.